 E. Modes of Analysis

-Market analysis can be conducted at a variety of levels, using a variety of techniques, ranging from rigorous statistical modeling to more informal discussion and information-sharing about how to address specific market problems.
+Market analysis can be conducted at a variety of levels, using a variety of techniques, ranging from rigorous statistical modeling and performing Level 1 or Level 2 analyses, to more informal discussion and information-sharing about how to address specific market problems.
 These can be categorized in various ways.
 For example, distinctions and comparisons can be drawn between quantitative (data-driven) and qualitative (event-driven) techniques and between macro (entire markets) and micro (specific companies or issues) techniques.
 Below are brief overviews of a few of these approaches.

 1. Analysis of General Market Conditions